beabfc/afkdisplay/README.md

 afkDisplayCommandPermissions = 3
 # This will be the value of the placeholder %player:afk% if a player is AFK, [ENHANCEMENT] option now accepts formatting nodes
 afkPlaceholder = "<i><gray>[AFK]<r>"
-# [ENHANCEMENT] a new placeholder %player:afkdisplayname% for backporting the entire %displayname% for use in other Mods, such as Styled Playerlist
+# [ENHANCEMENT] a new placeholder %afkdisplay:name% for backporting the entire %displayname% for use in other Mods, such as Styled Playerlist
 afkDisplayPlaceholderAfk = "<i><gray>[AFK] %player:displayname_unformatted%<r>"
 # [ENHANCEMENT] value for when player is NOT AFK, (ie. the default displayname)
 afkDisplayPlaceholder = "%player:displayname%"